Kerry’s case for Syria attack fictitious

 Russia is strengthening relations with Iran, has made inroads with Iraq, has, thus far at least, been a stalwart ally of Syria and has issued strong rebukes toIsrael.

 Increasingly, Europe looks to Putin as a responsible voice as the EU crumbles in financial ruin.

 Obama and Kerry see an attack on Syria, one staged before Russia is strong enough to offset declining US influence in the Middle East, as a way of discrediting Putin and making him appear to be a “paper tiger.”

 Perhaps a dangerous risk here is empowering the “Axis of Irrelevance,” Israel, Turkey and Saudi Arabia, “neither dog nor tail,” three nations of ambition and greed with no vision or purpose.

-Posted by Gordon Duff on Aug 31 2013, With 0 Reads, Filed under Editor, WarZone.
+Posted by Gordon Duff, Senior Editor on August 31, 2013, With 3148 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.